 Note: This is not a trading or selling event.
 All games are from volunteers' personal collections, and are being brought so everyone can play them.

-I'm Bill Kendrick, known in Davis as a co-founder of the Linux Users' Group of Davis (LUGOD), and known globally as developer of Tux Paint, the award-winning open source children's art (as well as other open source software).
+From 2009 through 2016, Bill Kendrick, known in Davis as a co-founder of the Linux Users' Group of Davis (LUGOD), and known globally as developer of Tux Paint, the award-winning open source children's art (as well as other open source software), founded and ran the show.

-I grew up with the Atari 2600 and owned and programmed an Atari 1200XL since I was 7 years old.
-I still own a variety of Atari systems, though I don't consider myself a 'collector'.
-Really, I just never stopped using and enjoying all this old stuff.
+Bill grew up with the Atari 2600 and owned and programmed an Atari 1200XL since he was 7 years old.
+He still owns a variety of Atari systems, though doesn't consider himself a 'collector'.
+As of mid-2017, he'll no longer be living in Davis.

-In 2003 I participated in my first Vintage Computer Festival at the Computer History Museum in Mountain View.
-People were bringing Commodore 64 and Apple ][ folks, so I decided to go as an exhibitor to represent Atari 8-bit computers.
-(I've also gone back and exhibited a number of times since.)
+In 2003, Bill Kendrick participated in his first Vintage Computer Festival at the Computer History Museum in Mountain View.
+People were bringing Commodore 64 and Apple ][ folks, so he decided to go as an exhibitor to represent Atari 8-bit computers.

-In 2008, having recently moved back to Davis, and with a little space and time to set all my game systems up again, I ended up with an itch to share all the fun with my friends.
+In 2008, having recently moved back to Davis, and with a little space and time to set all his game systems up again, he ended up with an itch to share all the fun with friends.
 VCF West never took place in 2008, so the itch was not satisified.

-I came up with the idea of an "Atari Party", similar to how people have been having "Wii Parties" — with a pair of paddles and a copy of Warlords, you can have 4-player fun on the Atari, too!
-Asking all my friends via Facebook if they'd be interested, I had people coming out of the woodwork.
-(Long lost high school friends saying they'd make the trek to Davis.)
+Bill came up with the idea of an "Atari Party", similar to how people had been having "Wii Parties" at the time — with a pair of paddles and a copy of Warlords, you can have 4-player fun on the Atari, too!
+Asking all of his friends via Facebook if they'd be interested, he received an overwhelming response, so scheduled the first Atari Party in Davis, California!

-Some photos of my Atari exhibit at Vintage Computer Fesitvals
+Some photos of Bill Kendrick's Atari exhibits at Vintage Computer Fesitvals

 Kids enjoying games at VCF 6.0